dzlab/dzlab.github.io/_posts/2023-10-01-gcp_serverless_rag-i.md

 ## That's all folks
-In this article we saw how easy it is to use Google Cloud Run to package LLM applications, and leaverage Cloud Storage to store the weights once and for all.
+Building RAG applications to query bunch of files on your local machine is straightforward, however building a scalable and reliable architecture for RAG to ingest and query large amount of data is no easy business.
+In this article, we saw how to leverage Google Cloud managed services to build a serverless large-scale data pipeline to ingest and process data on the fly.
+In a next article, we will continue with our serverless approach and implemenet a scalable retrieval system, stay tuned.

 I hope you enjoyed this article, feel free to leave a comment or reach out on twitter [@bachiirc](https://twitter.com/bachiirc).